 We enter the maze of narrow streets of the city center where seaside villas and typical Charente houses rub shoulders.
 After a detour to the market halls, we finally meet for a drink on the church square.
 In summer, Saint-Georges-de-Didonne comes alive: concerts, children's shows, night markets and the Humor and Salt Water Festival.
 This event, classified as Sites en Scène, notably offers a week of shows, participatory workshops and major potacheries.

-Close to the city center, the big beach of Saint-Georges-de-Didonne extends over nearly 3 km.
-An essential place for family holidays in Charente-Maritime, take advantage of the fine sand and taste the pleasures of swimming.
-Beyond idleness, the Grande Plage is also a veritable open-air playground.
+Close to the city center, the big beach of Saint-Georges-de-Didonne extends for almost 3 km.
+A must-see place for family holidays in Charente-Maritime, enjoy the fine sand and taste the pleasures of swimming.
+Beyond relaxing, the Grande Plage is also a real open-air playground.

 Activities at sea and on land